medianetlab/katana-slice_manager/README.md

 It will also create a **dev** folder, where the example_config_files will be copied for a more direct access to testing configuration files

 You can also check the [Wiki "For Developers"](https://github.com/medianetlab/katana-slice_manager/wiki/developers) page for more details.

+## CI/CD

+Current implementation supports two pipelines, using the respective Jenkinsfile:

+- Multibranch Pipeline using the file `Jenkinsfile`:

+  - Builds the docker images if there was a change on the code
+  - Runns the Integration test
+  - If the changes are occuring on the master branch, the built images will be packaged and uploaded to docker hub
+  - Sends notification on Slack

+- Pipeline for tagging using the file `jenkins/tag/Jenkinsfile`.
+For every new tag:
+  - Builds the docker images using as tag the git push tag
+  - Runns the Integration test
+  - The built images will be packaged and uploaded to docker hub
+  - Sends notification on Slack

+The two Jenkins jobs can be created using a seed DSL job and the script `jenkins/Jenkins_Seed_DSL_Jobs/jobs`

 ## Documentation